adventworks/hosted-pool-images/vs2017-on-windows-2016/image.md

 Version 2017.09.1

-This article lists the software installed on machines in the **Hosted VS2017** pool in VSTS.
+The following software is installed on machines in the VSTS **Hosted VS2017** pool.

 Components marked with **\*** have been upgraded since the previous version of the image.

-Components marked with **\*\*** are planned to be removed in future versions of the image.
-You should update your applications to depend on newer versions of such components.

 ## Visual Studio 2017 Enterprise *